andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 Alt text describes the image for screen readers and other assistive devices.
 While you cannot see the alt text visually, it is still present.

 **Optional Practice:**
-Insert an image using the URL above and your own alt text.
+Insert an image using the URL above and relevant alt text.
 {: .notice}

 ## Ordered and Unordered Lists